River Sheaf: Course

 Little London wheel was used for the cutlery trade from the earliest known records in 1720.
 By 1814 it was described as a grinding and plating forge, and later was used for the production of scythes.
 When the railway was constructed, it crossed part of the dam, which was reduced in size by one eighth.
 By 1912, the water wheels had been modernised and there were two tilt hammers in operation.
 The owners moved their scythe production from Abbeydale Works to Little London on 1935, and the tilt hammers continued to be water-powered until the mid-1950s.
 Some of the equipment was dismantled in the 1970s and taken to Beamish Museum to be restored.

 The next tributary is the Meers Brook, culverted for its last section under the suburban district of Meersbrook.
 Just below the junction is Heeley Station, built on the site of Heeley Wheel.
 The mill was demolished and the river was diverted by the railway company.
 Other sections of the river were also re-aligned in the 1860s to make way for the railway, and the weir at the site of Cooper Wheel, which can be seen from Havelock bridge, was probably built by the Midland Railway, as its orientation changed around that time.

 From Granville Square to the Don, the river is almost entirely in culverts.
 The Midland Railway bought the water rights to allow them to build their station over the river.
 The site of Pond Tilt is now occupied by the station forecourt, and the goods yard covered its dam.
 The owners of Pond Forge vacated their site soon after the station was built, but attempted to get compensation for loss of water power as a result of the work.

 At Granville Square, a large screen prevents debris from entering the culverts.
 Serious flooding in 1990 led to the construction of the first screen, and it was then refurbished in 2010, so that it could be continuously monitored by the Environment Agency.
 The Sheaf Screen was replaced by a larger, automated version in 2020.

 The river continues below ground to the edge of the station, where it is joined underground by the Porter Brook, which emerges from its own culvert to flow beside the station car park before passing under the station from the west.
-The two rivers meet under platform 5a, currently under a wooden access cover but the Sheaf & Porter Rivers Trust intend to replace this with a lightwell and information signs.
+The two rivers meet under platform 5a, originally under a wooden access cover but the Sheaf & Porter Rivers Trust replaced this with a lightwell and information signs in 2026.